winglang/wing/docs/docs/08-guides/02-ci-cd.md

 env:
   AWS_REGION: "us-east-1"
-  # The following values are used in the backend plugin which
+  # The following values are used in the backend platform which
   # is used in the `wing compile` step
   TF_BACKEND_BUCKET: "my-terraform-state-bucket-with-a-globally-unique-name"
   TF_BACKEND_BUCKET_REGION: "us-east-1"